Listening and reading aids

 Office 365 Immersive Reader

 Immersive Reader works in the online version of Microsoft Word.
 The Read Aloud function allows you to listen to your text spoken aloud.
 Immersive Reader has ease-of-use functions that reduce visual noise, highlight text, divide words into syllables and read text aloud.
-It is also available in other Office tools, such as Outlook, PowerPoint, Teams, SharePoint, OneNote, OneDrive and Excel.
+It is also available in other Office tools, such as PowerPoint, Excel, Outlook and OneNote.

 Microsoft Office accessibility